nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `mark INDEX s/STATUS`

 * Edits the delivery at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed delivery list.
 The index **must be a positive integer** 1, 2, 3, …​
 * `STATUS` must be of the following
   * `otw` for in progress delivery
   * `fail` for failed delivery